technickly/pickleyourspot/frontend/README.md

 A modern court reservation system for pickleball enthusiasts.

-## Strategy & Membership Tiers
+## Membership Tiers

-Our platform offers different membership tiers to accommodate various user needs, from casual players to event organizers.
+Our platform offers three membership tiers to accommodate various user needs:

-### 🎾 Free Tier
+### 🎾 Free Tier (Current Default)
-Perfect for casual players who want to join games and make occasional reservations.
+Perfect for all players to get started with our platform.

 **Features:**
-- Up to 3 active reservations at a time
-- Join any public reservation as a participant
+- Create and join reservations
 - Basic participant management
 - Payment tracking for participants
-- Access to public courts
+- Access to all SF public courts
-- Standard support via platform
+- Standard support

-**Limitations:**
-- Cannot create custom event types
-- No email notifications for payments
+- Up to 3 active reservations
-- Basic court information only
+- Basic court information

-### 💫 Basic Tier - $9.99/month
+### 💫 Basic Tier - Coming Soon
-Designed for regular players and small group organizers who need more flexibility and features.
+Designed for regular players and small group organizers.

-**Features:**
+**Future Features:**
-- Everything in Free tier, plus:
+- Everything in Free tier
-- Up to 10 active reservations at a time
+- Up to 10 active reservations
 - Create custom events and tournaments
-- Enhanced court/location management
-  - Add detailed court descriptions
+- Enhanced court information
-  - Multiple location support
-  - Court amenity listings
-- Email reminders for participant payments
+- Email reminders for payments
-- Priority support with 24-hour response time
+- Priority support
-- Custom reservation descriptions and rules
+- Custom reservation descriptions

-**Perfect for:**
-- Regular players
-- Small group organizers
-- Local tournament coordinators
-- Club managers

 ### 🌟 Premium Tier - Coming Soon
-*We're crafting the perfect premium experience.
-Stay tuned for announcements about our premium features and pricing.*

-### ⚙️ Admin Tier
-*Internal use only - For system administrators and developers*

-This tier is not publicly available and is reserved for platform maintainers and authorized system administrators.
+For advanced users and event organizers.

+**Future Features:**
+- Everything in Basic tier
+- Unlimited active reservations
+- Advanced tournament tools
+- Premium analytics
+- Priority court access
+- VIP support
+- Custom branding options

+**Note:** All accounts are currently on the Free tier.
+Basic and Premium features will be available in future updates.

 ## Why Choose Pickle Your Spot?